ArsalonAmini2024/csc5201_k8s_digital_ocean/readme.md

 PATCH: Update the quantity of an existing item.
 DELETE: Remove an item from the cart.

-Swagger Docs - Access:
+Running outside a container:

+- Download the github repo
-- Run the app locally after creating a python env and installing flask
+- create a python env
+- download the dependencies flask flask-restx
 - Once the app is running, Swagger UI will be available at http://127.0.0.1:5000/.

-If you have an error try installing: pip install flask-restx